This is an advertisement

 Probable Cause And The Legality Of Checkpoints

-Twelve states have decided to outlaw police checkpoints; however, Kentucky is one of 38 states, plus the District of Columbia that currently allow police to stop drivers at checkpoints.
+This also applies to police checkpoints, often referred to as roadblocks, a contentious method of DUI enforcement.
+Some civil liberties proponents contend that arbitrary police checkpoints violate the Fourth Amendment, which prohibits authorities from conducting searches without probable cause.
+Twelve states have decided to outlaw police checkpoints; however, Kentucky is one of 38 states, plus the District of Columbia, that currently allows police to stop drivers at checkpoints.
 Although checkpoints remain a controversial issue, there are clear procedures stipulating how and when a checkpoint can be conducted.

 How A DUI Will Affect You